IIT-PT-Y4-07-SDGP/GreenSync/backend/README.md

-# GreenSync-Backend
-Backend code for greensync application
+# NodeJS Backend for Greensync